Author: Ramkrishna Ojha & Vinay Pratap Singh

 USAGE_WEEK;

-4. User Login: This tile tells about how many logins are there like by the Python Driver, Snowflake UI, JDBC and ODBC Connector.
+4. User Login: This tile tells about how many logins there are like by the Python Driver, Snowflake UI, JDBC, and ODBC Connector.

 select